 The stakeholders involved in this pilot are the following:

 - Undergraduate Students: Students need to be able to select the most interesting to them courses and improve their skills so that they will be better prepared to enter the job market.
-As of now, students do not have a structured way to complete these tasks, neither do they possess a personal education and skills profile that will help them track the evolution of their skills and reach more informed decisions (e.g. for selecting courses).
-QualiChain will provide to students of the ECE school the necessary personalisation and analytics capabilities to help them enforce such decisions.
+As of now, students do not have a structured way to complete these tasks, neither do they possess a personal education and skills profile that can help them track the evolution of their skills and make more informed decisions (e.g., for selecting courses).
+QualiChain will provide students of the ECE school with the necessary personalisation and analytics capabilities to help them make such decisions.

 - Ph.D.
 Students: Ph.D. students, apart from research, perform various other tasks in a university, such as lectures in classes, correcting tests, etc. QualiChain will allow professors to recognise Ph.D.
-Students for their work and award them with Smart Badges that will help them to not only improve their skill and knowledge profile in QualiChain, but also prove their experience in teaching and handling other university related tasks.
+Students for their work and award them with Smart Badges that will help them to improve their skill and knowledge profile in QualiChain, as well as prove their experience in teaching and handling other university related tasks.

-- University Professors: Professors of the ECE school usually teach a small number of courses that belong to the same thematic area (e.g. software engineering, electrical engineering, and energy planning).
+- University Professors: Professors of the ECE school usually teach a small number of courses that belong to the same thematic area (e.g., software engineering).
 Given that those areas revolve around fast moving technological fields, the curriculum must evolve in parallel with the technologies that it addresses.
-However, professors do not have a structured way to review the current curriculum of their courses as this compares to job market requirements and technological evolutions and rely exclusively on personal work to identify advancements in the respective scientific domains.
-QualiChain will provide to professors the analytics tools and decision support that will help them make more informed decisions when updating courses.
+However, professors do not have a structured way to review their courses as these compare to job market requirements and technological evolutions and rely exclusively on personal work to identify advancements in the respective scientific domains.
+QualiChain will provide professors with the analytics tools and decision support that will help them make more informed decisions when updating courses.

-- ECE School: The school of Electrical & Computer Engineering needs to modify the current curriculum in a way that will positively impact the skillset and career path of future graduates, improve its score in university rankings and enhance its prestige.
+- ECE School: The school of Electrical & Computer Engineering needs to modify the current curriculum in a way that will positively impact the skillset and career path of future graduates, improve its ranking and enhance its prestige.

 Moreover, students can leverage the QualiChain Career Advisor functionality to receive personalised recommendations on which courses to take next.
 Finally, the sum of updated courses, knowledge gaps, etc. are synched with the DSS tool which will in turn produce recommendations for the school’s curriculum as a whole.